michaeluno/admin-page-framework/readme.txt

 You can modify these files and commit the changes.
 Before requesting a pull, please submit an [issue](https://github.com/michaeluno/admin-page-framework/issues) first so that we can discuss whether it is appropriate or not.

 == Roadmap ==
+* Add the ability to set text in the screen help section.

 == Done ==
 * <s>Add: the date picker form field type.</s> Implemented in 2.0.0.